Installing RadioDJ the easy way…

 Especially if you aren’t used to using software that requires a database, but don’t panic it’s not as difficult as you might think.

 If you follow these easy steps and have a bit of patience then you should have the program up and running in no time.

 1) Starting off with a FRESH clean install of your Windows operating system is a good bet.
 But its not necessary to re-install if you don’t need to.

-Don’t forget to backup files before you reformat Windows.
+Don’t forget to backup files/databases before you decide to reformat Windows.

 Once you’ve reinstalled Windows and downloaded & installed all required security patches/updates/drivers for your PC then you can begin the process of installing and configuring RadioDJ.